Transfer Credit Specialist

 This is a full-time,

-Grade 77, minimum $21.59 hourly, DOE, 12-month position complete with a competitive salary and UA employee benefits package.
-This position is open until filled with the initial application review taking place on December 16th, 2019.
-To ensure your application is considered, apply by 11:55 pm, 12/15/2019.
-Applications received after this date may not be considered.
+Grade 77, minimum $21.59.hr, DOE, 12-month position complete with a competitive salary and UA employee benefits package.
+This is an open until filled recruitment with the initial application review taking place on February 28, 2020.

 Affirmative Action Statement:

 UA is an AA/EO employer and educational institution and prohibits illegal discrimination against any individual: